hermippus/dotfiles/README.md

-# dotfiles
+# My dotfiles
-My personal dotfiles: neovim, fish and more
+Includes: Config for Fish Shell, NeoVim and more